 - 4. Install the blank circuit board brackets (if necessary) in the empty board slots on the rear panel. - 5.
-Refer to "Audio Clock Cabling" beginning on page 20 and reconnect any audio clock cables previously removed. - 6.
+Refer to "Audio Clock Cabling" beginning on page 20 and connect audio clock cables from the Analog Composite I/O board to the appropriate clock connectors on the ASPB or the RECORD connectors on the Audio I/O boards. - 6.
 Use the Torx tool with the T10 tip to reinstall the rear board hold-down bracket (see Figure 2, page 7).